microsoft/vscode-docs/docs/languages/java.md

 Assuming the necessary Java extensions are installed, opening a VS Code workspace that contains Java artifacts will cause those extensions to understand those artifacts and present options for working with them.

-More details about Java project support can be found in [Java Project Management in Visual Studio Code](/docs/java/java-project.md).
+More details about Java project support can be found in [Java Project Management in Visual Studio Code](/docs/java/java-project.md) and [Build Tools](/docs/java/java-build.md).

 ## Editing

+### Code Navigation

+Java in Visual Studio Code also supports source code navigation features such as search for symbol, Peek Definition, and Go to Definition.
+The [Spring Boot Tools](https://marketplace.visualstudio.com/items?itemName=Pivotal.vscode-spring-boot) extension provides enhanced navigation and code completion support for [Spring Boot](https://projects.spring.io/spring-boot/) projects.

+There are also other editing related features available for Java, such as refactoring and formatting.
+To learn more, read [Editing Java in Visual Studio Code](/docs/java/java-editing.md).

-### IntelliSense
+### Code Completion

 [IntelliSense](/docs/editor/intellisense.md) is a general term for language features, including intelligent code completion (in-context method and variable suggestions) across all your files and for built-in and third-party modules.
 VS Code supports code completion and IntelliSense for Java through [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java).
 It also provides AI-assisted IntelliSense called [IntelliCode](https://visualstudio.microsoft.com/services/intellicode/) by putting what you're most likely to use at the top of your completion list.